carpentries-incubator/swc_github_flow/for_novice_contributors.md

     b) It’s best practice to make sure your copy of the lesson is up-to-date with the latest changes to the Carpentry version of the lesson, so the difference between your proposed changes and the existing lesson will only be the edits you’re about to make, and not include extra differences between older and newer versions of the lesson you’re editing.

-    c) Make sure you're on the main branch, `gh-pages`, in your local copy:
+    c) Make sure you're on the default branch (we will use `gh-pages` as the branch name for our examples) in your local copy:

     `git checkout gh-pages`

-    d) Make sure your copy of `gh-pages` doesn't have any uncommitted changes:
+    d) Make sure your copy of this default branch doesn't have any uncommitted changes:

     `git status`